Support & Help

 Pronunciation of 'karthikeyan'

-The name 'Karthikeyan' is of Indian origin, specifically from Tamil and Sanskrit.
-It is commonly used as a male given name and surname in South India.
-The pronunciation varies slightly depending on the language or locale.
+The name 'Karthikeyan' is of Indian origin, specifically from Tamil and Sanskrit, and is commonly used in South India.
+It is derived from 'Karthikeya,' the name of the Hindu god of war and victory, also known as Murugan.
+The pronunciation varies slightly depending on the language and locale.

 Word Origin